 There were no central drivers of digital P2G payments in any of the five countries in our study.
-While a few ministries, departments and agencies (MDAs) indicated that their digitisation efforts were part of a broader national effort to develop digital ecosystems in the public sector (e.g. Senegal's National Strategy for the Digital Economy / Sénégal Numérique 202514 and Burkina Faso's Ten-Year Strategy for the Modernisation of the Administration (PSDMA),15 they do not explicitly propose digitising P2G payments and have not successfully served as a centralised driving force for P2G payments.
-In most cases, digital payment use cases were either initiated by an individual ministry or by Orange itself.
+While a few ministries, departments and agencies (MDAs) indicated that their digitisation efforts were part of a broader national effort to develop digital ecosystems in the

-14. International Bank for Reconstruction and Development and The World Bank (2016).
+International Bank for Reconstruction and Development and The World Bank (2016).
 Enhancing Financial Capability and Inclusion in Senegal.

-^{15.} Ministère de la Fonction Publique, du Travail et de la Protection Sociale (2014).
+Ministère de la Fonction Publique, du Travail et de la Protection Sociale (2014).
 Plan stratégique décennal de modernisation de l'administration.